tienhotze/market_data_download/app/fx-markets/README.md

 3. Click "Calculate Matrix" to generate the correlation matrix
 4. Hover over cells in the heatmap to view correlation values
 5. The diagonal of the matrix will always show 1.0 (perfect correlation with itself)
+6. View the performance metrics table to see long and short funding rates for each currency pair

 ## Technical Considerations